Adult Court Services

 Chemical Health Assessment

 Offenders may be court-ordered to provide a chemical health assessment.
 If you are eligible, the State of Minnesota will pay for you to have a chemical dependency evaluation and assessor recommended treatment.

 If you have private health insurance or a Managed Care plan through Medical Assistance (such as HealthPartners or UCare), please contact your health insurance provider for coverage information and appointments.

 Download the Chemical Health Assessment (Rule 25) application form (PDF) for more information.

 Offenders are referred to public and private non-profit agencies to complete community work service to make a positive contribution to the community.
 Corrections verifies completion of CWS hours imposed by the court.

 Anoka County Veterans Treatment Court

-The Anoka County Veterans Treatment Court (VTC) began in November 2013 and was developed to help participants achieve total abstinence from drugs and/or alcohol, be diverted from prison or jail, and to have a more satisfying law-abiding life.
+The Anoka County Veterans Treatment Court (VTC) was developed to help participants achieve total abstinence from drugs and/or alcohol, be diverted from prison or jail, and to have a more satisfying law-abiding life.
 The VTC is designed to reduce re-arrests, promote self-sufficiency through employment and education, and to help participants remain in the community as productive and responsible members of society.
 VTC is a voluntary program.
-Download the Veterans Treatment Court Handbook for more information.
+Download the Veterans Treatment Court Handbook (PDF) Opens a New Window. for more information.